 Air polishing has evolved from a specialty technique to an essential component of modern prophylaxis protocols.
 Whether you're equipping a new practice, upgrading aging systems, or comparing brands for the first time, understanding the landscape of air polishing devices is crucial for making an informed investment.
-This guide compares ten leading systems across price, features, and practical considerations.
+This guide compares thirteen leading systems across price, features, and practical considerations — including three combined tabletop systems launched at IDS 2025.

 The global shift toward minimally invasive prophylaxis has driven rapid innovation in air polishing technology.
 Today's systems offer unprecedented control over powder particle size, delivery mechanisms, and clinical outcomes.
 Yet the variety of available options can make selection challenging, particularly when comparing tabletop units with handpieces or evaluating powder compatibility across brands.